Ministry of Internal Affairs III

 Department III of the Ministry of Internal Affairs (Belügyminisztérium III.
-Főcsoportfőnökség), also known as the State Security Department of the Ministry of Interior (Belügyminisztérium Állambiztonsági Szervek), was the secret police of the Hungarian People's Republic after the State Protection Authority (AVH) was disbanded in 1956.
-The MIA III was called the AVH as a derogatory name due to the former replacing the latter in the Hungarian Revolution of 1956.
+Főcsoportfőnökség), also known as the State Security Department of the Ministry of Interior (Belügyminisztérium Állambiztonsági Szervek), was the secret police of the Hungarian People's Republic after the State Protection Authority (ÁVH) was disbanded in 1956.
+The MIA III was called the ÁVH as a derogatory name due to the former replacing the latter in the Hungarian Revolution of 1956.

-Archived data related to the AVH and MIA III are made available through the Historical Archives of the Hungarian State Security.
+Archived data related to the ÁVH and MIA III are made available through the Historical Archives of the Hungarian State Security.

 For the most part, under the goulash Communism system Department III operated with somewhat more restraint than other secret police agencies in the Communist world, and certainly more so than the ÁVH.
 However, it was still a feared tool of government control.

 History

 The Ministry of Interior created Department II in order to replace the State Protection Authority in 1956 as the Political Investigation Department, which operated from 1956 to 1962.
 The department was further reorganized under András Tömpe because of a scandal that involved a Hungarian military officer named Béla Lapusnyik, who sought asylum to the West through Austria in May 1962.
 From 1962 to 1964, the state security structure was reorganized with the renaming of the department as MIA III.

 According to a statement made by János Kenedi on January 1, 1971, the department had 3,975 staff members, with 242 members serving in the III/III Department.
 The statement also mentioned that around 11,000 to 17,000 MIA III officers were also working in the department.

 In 1978, Section 261 of the Hungarian Criminal Code came into effect, providing legal measures against terrorism.
 In 1979, the department was instructed by the Hungarian Interior Ministry to work with the Rendőrség as terrorism was made a state security task.
 Department III/II-8 was tasked to take command of sections involved in fighting against terrorism, including Departments III/I, III/II, III/III and III/IV.

-In the early 1980s reorganization of the entire state security apparatus took place as a response to the increasing number of tasks.
+In the early 1980s, reorganization of the entire state security apparatus took place as a response to the increasing number of tasks.
 Department III/I-8 was divided into Department III/II-9 and Department III/II-10.
 Department III/II-9 was tasked with warrants.
 Department III/II-10, which was formed from the former sub-departments III/II-8-B and C, was tasked with controlling tourism and terrorism, with counterterrorism being specifically the task of sub-department III/II-10-A. Department III/II-10 also worked with the Action Subsection of the Rendőrség to conduct periodic raids against Turkish and Arabic individuals suspected of terrorism, arresting, expelling, and initiating criminal procedures against them with the aim of forcing them from the country.
 By 1987, Ministry of the Interior agencies had compiled files on the Organization of International Revolutionaries (OIR), Abu Nidal Organization, Grey Wolves, and Muslim Brotherhood.